» Residential Electrical Wiring: Guide to Home Wiring

 Repairing a GFCI Problem for a Freezer or Refrigerator

-Application: GFCI Outlet for a Freezer or Refrigerator.
+Application: GFCI Outlet for a Freezer or Refrigerator in the Garage.

 Skill Level: Beginner to Intermediate.
 This electrical work is best performed by a Licensed Electrical Contractor.